John Garrett (comics)

 John Garrett is a fictional character appearing in American comic books published by Marvel Comics.

 The character appears in the Marvel Cinematic Universe TV series Agents of S.H.I.E.L.D., portrayed by Bill Paxton in season one and James Paxton in season seven.

 Publication history

 John Garrett first appeared in Elektra: Assassin #2 (September 1986), and was created by Frank Miller and Bill Sienkiewicz.

 Fictional character biography

 John Garrett worked for the CIA and went through special covert training.
 In 1961, Leonardo da Vinci invited Garrett to the Pieta base in Rome to be a member of the Great Wheel.
-Leonardo sent Garrett, Vasili Dassiev, Shoji Soma and Daniel Whitehall to Giza to acquire a power source from a Brood vessel after destroying the Brood inside.
+Leonardo sent Garrett, Vasili Dassiev, Shoji Soma and Daniel Whitehall to Giza to acquire a power source from a Brood vessel.
 Garrett approved the idea of using the power source to run the rejuvenations chambers found by another team.
-He was present when the chambers were stolen by Russian soldiers led by Victor Uvarov and Dassiev where they nearly murdered him.
+He was present when the chambers were stolen by Russian soldiers led by Victor Uvarov and Dassiev, who nearly kill him.

-Garrett served three months at Dannemora for assault.
-He then served two years in Ryker's Island for larceny.
-Garrett had a history of resisting arrest.
-After assaulting a police officer in Kentucky, Garrett was sentenced to six months in a prison farm.
-After his times in each prison, Garrett was recruited to work for S.H.I.E.L.D. where his criminal records mysteriously vanished.
-He served in Libya with agent Chastity McBryde.
-When Chasity discovered that there were no records of Garrett, this gets brought with ExTechOp where Chasity was swiftly transferred to a minor police action in Venezuela and the complaint to Nick Fury was not received.